Development and performance evaluation of a water-based liquid scintillator tracking detector with wavelength-shifting fiber readout: Development of WbLS

 \begin{enumerate} \item Measure the mass of the materials and mix them in a bottle. \item Stir the mixture using a hot stirrer. \item Break up undissolved clumps using an ultrasonic bath. \item Repeat steps (2) and (3) until the solution becomes transparent. \end{enumerate}

 We produced numerous WbLS samples with varying mixing ratios.
 Although some samples failed due to powder sedimentation, many of them were improved by increasing the ratio of SDS or water.
-Figure~\ref{wbls_photo} shows examples of the produced WbLS samples exposed to an ultraviolet light.
+During production, storage and measurement in this study, the WbLS samples were handled under ambient laboratory atmosphere; no nitrogen purging or inert-gas blanketing was applied at any stage.
+Figure~\ref{wbls_photo} shows examples of the produced WbLS samples exposed to ultraviolet light.